Landscape Rake to Remove Rocks

 When using an implement with a three-point hitch, it is difficult for the implement to follow the ground contours by relying only on the tractor’s three-point hitch.
 Constantly adjusting the three-point hitch to follow the slope can be time-consuming and inefficient because the hitch is not designed for it.
 Moreover, this method can cause the implement to move in the opposite direction to the tractor’s front wheels, causing it to come off the ground when the wheels hit a hole, or to dig into the ground when driving over an elevation.

 To avoid this problem, using an implement with roller wheels allows it to move independently behind the tractor, following the contour of the soil.
 This is especially important during the raking phase.
-For best raking results it is important to tilt the rake properly and adjust the support wheels accordingly.
+For best raking results, it is essential to tilt the rake properly and adjust the support wheels accordingly.

 When raking, adjust the support wheels as follows: When tilting the rake, lift the support wheel closest to the tractor higher off the ground so that it penetrates deeper into the soil, and the support wheel farthest from the tractor should lift the rake so that it barely touches the ground.
 This difference in wheel height should be about an inch, or more if the soil is soft and you want to sift out more material.
 This adjustment allows the end of the rake closer to the tractor to dig harder, increasing the vibration of the rake tines and improving their sifting action as the material moves across the front of the rake.